domaine du pelican Current Releases

 Domaine du Pelican's Savagnin is fermented in 500L barrels and ages in neutral 350L barrels for ten months.

 The Trois Cepages, as the name suggests, is a blend of three grapes.
-It is roughly 65% Pinot Noir, 30% Poulsard and 5% Trousseau.
-The grapes are 100% de-stemmed and fermented in vats with elevage in Burgundy-sized barrels (228L) for 10 months.
+It is roughly 65% Pinot Noir, 30% Trousseau and 5% Poulsard.
+The grapes are 100% de-stemmed and fermented in vats.
+Maceration time is around a week.

-First produced in 2015, it was made entirely from the Poulsard vineyards previously owned by Jacques Puffeney.
-Its vinification and elevage was consistent with Trois Cepages but also included some guidance from Jacques, who fortunately lives down the street from Domaine du Pelican's winery.
+First produced in 2015, it is made entirely from the Poulsard vineyards previously owned by Jacques Puffeney.
+Its vinification is consistent with the Trois Cepages but instead of 228L barrels it is aged in old 36 hectoliter foudre.
+This is one given to Guillaume by Jacques Puffeney.